 Lighting mounted in the base of the walls and behind the coping offers the owners night time viewing.

-The rear garden has now become a sunken paradise.Sunken gardens as well as ground level and rooftop gardens designed for private and commercial clients in Sussex, Surrey, Kent, London, across the UK and internationally.
+The rear garden has now become a sunken paradise.Sunken gardens as well as ground level and rooftop gardens designed for private and commercial clients covering the South of England - Cornwall, Devon, Dorset, Hampshire, London, Kent, Somerset, Surrey, Sussex, Wiltshire, the UK and internationally.